-Latest medium-term independent forecasts for the UK economy were published in May and the new forecasts showed a significant improvement in the outlook for GDP for 2023 (from -0.7% to +0.2%), with every new forecast the same or better than previously.
-There were also slight improvements for 2024 (from +0.9% to +1.0%), 2026 and 2027, but a minor downgrade for 2025, with growth expected to be fairly consistent at between +1.7% and +1.9% from 2025 onwards.
-(OBR forecasts are -0.2% and +1.8 for 2023 and 2024).
-The Bank of England estimate for 2023 is similar to the OBR at +0.3%, but more pessimistic in 2024 and 2025 at just +0.8%, although still more positive than the outlook had been in February.
+Latest medium-term independent forecasts for the UK economy were published in May and the new forecasts showed no change in the outlook for GDP for 2023 (+0.2%).
+There was a slight worsening for the view of 2024 (from +1.0% to +0.8%), and a slight improvement for 2026 (2.1% vs 1.9%), with 2025 and 2027 unchanged.
+The Bank of England estimate for annual GDP growth in Q3 2023 is +0.8%, but more pessimistic in Q3 2024 and Q3 2025 at just +0.3%, more pessimistic than the outlook had been in May and significantly worse than the independent forecasts.

-The new independent forecasts now imply that the short and shallow recession previously suggested could now be avoided altogether.
+The new independent forecasts now imply that the short and shallow recession previously suggested will almost certainly be avoided altogether.
 However, from a practical perspective, it matters little whether the UK officially dips into recession or not; growth will be low by historic standards and a reduction in CPI inflation is a world away from prices actually reducing.